Coyote FAQ

 Q: Why doesn't Broomfield trap and relocate coyotes?

-A: Trapping wild coyotes is an extremely dangerous operation and not seen as a valid option for Broomfield Open Space.
-The reality is that the suburban area is attractive habitat for coyotes and coyotes are capable of traveling up to 300 miles to return to their home territory.
+Trapping wild coyotes is an extremely dangerous operation.
+The reality is that suburban areas provide attractive habitat for coyotes and coyotes are capable of traveling up to 300 miles to return to their home territory.
 Additionally, Colorado Parks and Wildlife does not authorize relocations of predators in the urban area because there is nowhere for the coyote to go.
 Moving wildlife across county lines is not permitted.

 Q: Why am I not allowed to shoot coyotes that encroach onto my property?